RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 <b>Unseen Witnesses-Victims - Playbook - Folder:</b>

 <br>This folder alleges the playbook of how witnesses and victims are interfered with.
-<br>Typically, the unconsiable scheme is to make witnesses and victims turn against each other...
+<br>Typically, the <s>idea - depending on how it's litigated or dismissable - </s> is to make witnesses and victims turn against each other...

-<br>The resources to do this are intensified when it involves public figures - who are given gatekeeping access to media/journalists - and insider threats.
+The resources to do this are intensified when it involves public figures - who are given gatekeeping access to media/journalists - and insider threats.
 <br>Meanwhile, a witness/victim may be a small high school friend, a low-income person, an ex-staffer from decades ago, a former friend of the opposition,
 <br>a model or actress that's been minimized, a former character reference...
 If they're all intimidated or supposedly 'impeached' then...